 The financial impact of the harms experienced by concerned others amounts to an annual figure of around £1.8 billion.
-In addition to this, the care that concerned others often provide to their loved ones results in an annual cost saving to the state of around £750 million.[8]
-Such financial figures show both the toll experienced by concerned others, as well as the significant support network they provide to their loved ones without any recognition within wider policy.
+In addition to this, the care that concerned others often provide to their loved one's results in an annual cost saving to the state of around £750 million.8 Such financial figures show both the toll experienced by concerned others, as well as the significant support network they provide to their loved ones without any recognition within wider policy.

 Around 50% of children currently living in kinship care are doing so as a result of parental substance use.
-Between 2021 and 2022, a total of 5,155 children accessed specialist support from substance use treatment services in Wales due to parental substance use.[9]
-Many of these children have suffered significant adverse experiences including neglect, physical and emotional abuse, which could increase the likelihood of them developing long term issues including the use of substances and poor mental health.[10,11]

-of children currently living in kinship care are doing so because of parental substance use
+Between 2021-22, a total of 5,155 children accessed specialist support from substance use treatment services in Wales due to parental substance use.
+Many of these children have suffered significant adverse experiences including neglect, physical and emotional abuse, which could increase the likelihood of them developing long term issues including use of substances and poor mental health.
+10,11 of children currently living in kinship care are doing so because of parental substance use

-All trends suggest that more people are becoming affected by someone else's substance use across Wales, and therefore are suffering.
-Yet, despite this, they feel like there is nowhere to turn, or at least, don't know where or how to access dedicated support relative to their needs and wants.
+It is likely that more people are becoming affected by someone's else's substance use across Wales, and therefore are suffering consequently and feel like there is nowhere to turn, or at least, don't know where or how to access dedicated support relative to their need and wants.

-Helping concerned others cope effectively with their supportive role via available and effective support, enables them to improve their own health and wellbeing, enhance productivity in work and consequently save the state money.[12,13]
+Helping concerned others cope effectively with their supportive role via available and effective support, enables them to improve their own health and wellbeing, enhance productivity in work and consequently save the state money.
+12,13